eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.lifx/README.md

 ## Thing Configuration

-Each light needs the device ID as a configuration parameter.
+Each light needs a Device ID or Host as a configuration parameter.
 The device ID is printed as a serial number on the light and can also be found within the native LIFX Android or iOS application.
 But usually the discovery works quite reliably, so that a manual configuration is not needed.

 However, in the thing file, a manual configuration looks e.g. like